open-policy-agent/opa/site/documentation/how-do-i-write-policies/index.md

 ### <a name="incremental-definitions"></a> Incremental Definitions

 A rule may be defined multiple times with the same name.
 When a rule is defined this way, we refer to the rule definition as *incremental* because each definition is additive.
-The document content for an incrementally defined rule is the union of the document content for each of the individual rules.
+The document produced by incrementally defined rules is the union of the documents produced by each individual rule.

 For example, we can write a rule that abstracts over our `servers` and `containers` data as `instances`: